 Our prefect team, led by the Head of House, help to organise house events and interhouse competitions, with highlights being our annual “Pink Party” and the House singing competition.

 - Opened as Deanscroft in 1948 and for many years the Headmaster of the School was also the Housemaster

 - In 1989 the boys of Deanscroft were moved to the new purpose-built boarding house of Haywoods

 - Deanscroft became a girls boarding house and was renamed Stevens after Mike Stevens, Housemaster, Deputy Head and Acting Headmaster at Oakham

 About the Housemistress

 I joined the Mathematics Department at Oakham in 2012, having previously taught in Northamptonshire for several years.
 I studied Civil Engineering and worked for the MoD before taking up my teaching career in London in 2000.
 At Oakham, I have been an Upper School Tutor, working in boarding between Rushebrookes and Round House and have spent the last four years as Senior Tutor in Gunthorpe.
 I have a love of the outdoors and have been involved with the D of E Award for many years, leading groups here since joining the school.
-I join Stevens with my husband, Richard and our three grown up ‘children’, the youngest of whom left Oakham in 2016.
+I joined Stevens as Housemistress in 2018 with my husband, Richard and our three grown up ‘children’, the youngest of whom left Oakham in 2016.
 When I have some spare time I love cooking, walking, cycling and gardening.